Mary Hayes Houghton: Career

 From the age of eighteen years, Houghton had written for publications and her connection with the press served to give variety, breadth and finish to her composition.
 The bulk of her literary work was anonymously written, and some of it was widely copied.
 She actively identified with multiple organizations that were at various times religious, reformatory and literary.
 She was president of a woman's club and also a member of the Ohio Woman's Press Association.
 In addition, she was also a member of the Woman's Christian Temperance Union (W.C.T.U.), and a founding member of both the Woman's Home and the Foreign Missionary Societies.

 In 1876, two years after their marriage, John Houghton became proprietor of The Wellington Enterprise and Mary was his assistant editor.
 Though she was characterized in an 1897 biographical sketch as an "editorial assistant" to her husband, he later wrote in a family history that she was his "assistant editor" and "contributed the larger share of copy" (Houghton Genealogy, pg.
 142).
 After nine years, the paper was sold due to John Houghton's failing health in 1885.

+She collaborated with Louise Seymour Houghton on French by reading, a progressive French method.